-- ESPA 3211-3212 Introduction to Spanish Literature I & II - ESPA 4201-4202 Introduction to Linguistics I & II - ESPA 4221-4222 Spanish-American Literature I & II - ESPA 4231-4232 Puerto Rican Literature I & II
+- ESPA 3211 o ESPA 3212 Introduction to Spanish Literature I or II - ESPA 4221 o ESPA 4222 Spanish-American Literature I or II - ESPA 4231 o ESPA 4232 Puerto Rican Literature I or II - ESPA 4046 Introduction to Critical Theory and Literary Analysis.

-Students who do not meet these requirements may be admitted on a provisional basis until deficiencies are removed.
+Students who do not meet these requirements may be admitted on a provisional basis until deficiencies are remove.